 Wrong gimbal angle

-Wrong height problem
+Wrong height issue

-After the drone is at the correct height, resume the mission by pressing the play button.
+After the drone is at the correct height, resume the mission by clicking the play button.
 The drone should now continue to fly at the corrected height.